The West End’s most unique residence has been transformed through a stunning marriage of old and new.

 “I’m convinced, if Victor had the economic means and the technical abilities in 1972, he would have approached the home even more adventurously.
 He always wanted to move the bar forward; that is the genius in his work.
 He was generations ahead in his architectural thinking.
 Now that the home is protected, no matter how Aspen changes, this specific piece of architecture will always be as wonderful as it was in 1972.
 Victor’s genius will always be right here.”

-Photography by Derek Skalko
+Photography by: Photography by Derek Skalko